-The Association will, from time to time, enter into transactions with an entity of which a Director may have an interest.
-These transactions are conducted at arms-length, typically through brokers or agents and the affected Director is recused from any decision concerning the transaction.
-Management reviews each transaction and has determined no conflicts were present in 2017.
+The Association will, from time to time, enter into transactions with an entity of which a director may have an interest.
+These transactions are conducted at arms-length, typically through brokers or agents and the affected director is recused from any decision concerning the transaction.
+Management reviews each transaction and has determined no conflicts were present in 2018.
+No conflicts were identified in 2017.